Desmait/OpenCasePlugin/README.md

 A simple plugin for CS2 servers that allows players to open in-game cases through commands.
 The plugin outputs the results directly in the chat without any case-opening animations.

+## Features

+- Simulates opening various CS2 weapon cases
+- Displays the obtained item to all players in the chat
+- Includes StatTrak™ and rare special item possibilities
+- Easy-to-use chat commands for listing available cases and opening them

 ## Commands

 - **`!case`**: Displays a list of available case-related commands.